Description

 Indicator Institution Methodology

 The Girls’ Lower Secondary Education Completion Rate indicator measures the percentage of girls in a particular age cohort that have completed lower secondary school within a few years of their expected graduate date.
 Lower secondary school is defined as a program typically designed to complete the development of basic skills and knowledge which began at the primary level.
 In many countries, the educational aim is to lay the foundation for lifelong learning and individual development.
 The programs at this level are usually on a subject-oriented pattern, requiring specialized teachers for each subject area.
 The end of this level often coincides with the end of compulsory education.
-For FY25, MCC will use the most recent UNESCO data from 2018 or later.
+For FY26, MCC will use the most recent data from 2019 or later.
+This indicator is sourced from the World Bank’s Databank: https://databank.worldbank.org/id/50213e0c.

 MCC Methodology